isomerpages/imda-tradetrust/index.md

       title: Ready to learn how TradeTrust can benefit you?
       id: textcards
-      description: You will get dedicated support throughout your onboarding and technical integration journey with TradeTrust, ensuring a smooth and seamless transition.
+      description: You will get dedicated support throughout your onboarding and technical integration journey, ensuring a smooth and seamless transition with TradeTrust.
       cards:
         - title: Contact Us
           description: Sign up for mailing list, send your queries